 - Connecting your forms to Zapier

-Creating a form is simply to drag the form element into the page.
+To create a form drag the form element into the page.
 Once the element is dropped, the form options will open.
 Here you can choose the fields you like to add to the form.
 You can always go back to this to add more fields.
-If you need to come back to this menu, simply click inside the form and click on the + symbol at the bottom.
+If you need to come back to this menu, click inside the form and click on the + symbol at the bottom.
 This will open the menu.

 Adding fields (presets and custom)